meshcloud/meshcloud-docs/docs/administration.index.md

 - **Customer Admins**: They are administrator for their own space and can manage projects and cloud platform access/resources.
 This can be departments of your organization, sub-contractors or single persons.
 - **Customer Employees**: They can not manage the projects but can optain access to the cloud platform resources connected to the single projects.

+For more information regarding these roles please see the [user groups](meshcloud.groups.md) documentation.